 How to get started with retail arbitrage

-In order to start selling retail arbitrage on Amazon, you need to find products to sell and you need to create an Amazon seller account.
-Ultimately, you’ll also want to decide whether to fulfill your products yourself (Amazon’s Fulfillment by Merchant or FBM program) or have Amazon handle the packing, shipping, and customer service (Fulfillment by Amazon or FBA).
+Ultimately, you’ll also want to decide whether to fulfill your products yourself with Amazon’s Fulfillment by Merchant or FBM, or have Amazon handle the packing, shipping, and customer service with Fulfillment by Amazon or FBA.
 Hint: you can do both!
-See more on FBA vs. FBM here.

 This is the app you will use to scan products when in retail stores.
-Scanning products with the Amazon seller app will show you various listings, the sales rank, whether you are allowed to sell that certain product, and allow you to enter your buy cost to determine profitability.
+Scanning products with the Amazon seller app will show you various listings, the sales rank, whether you are allowed to sell that certain product, and allow you to enter your buy cost to determine profitability (after all of Amazon’s fees).
 You can even list products for sale directly from the app.

 The Amazon seller app allows you to: